-Make your own Lightweight Concrete Garden Boxes!
-This is PART 3.6, showing options to make your garden boxes from Air Crete.
+Make your own Aircrete Garden Boxes!
+This is PART 3.6, showing options to make your lightweight garden boxes from Air Crete.
 You can build these forms and precast your own 48″, 36″, or 24″ reinforced lightweight concrete panels that link together to make long lasting and durable concrete garden boxes.

 Here is the weight of 3 cured panels made from regular concrete: .
 48″ – 69lbs, 36″ – 50lbs, 24″ – 33lbs.

-Background for the Cast Concrete Garden Box Project – PART 3.6
+Background for the Aircrete Cast Concrete Garden Box Project – PART 3.6

 This is another follow up post to Part 3 of my series on making garden box panels from lightweight concrete.
 And in this episode I’ll be pouring more aircrete.